gkappler/MathDataScienceProgramming/courses/curriculum/Week 1/week1.md

 ## Homework:
 This homework is ongoing through all 7 weeks of the course.

-1.  for each course **that you are currently working on**, find two courses in either math, data science/statistic, or programming/computer science.
+1. For one course **that you are currently working on**, search for two courses in either math, data science/statistic, or programming/computer science.
     Provide links to online course material (open, free access).
+2.
-2.  for one topic in mathematics, data science, and programming **above that you find interesting**, google for two open courses in either math, data science/statistic, or programming/computer science.
+    For one topic in mathematics, data science, and programming **that you find interesting**, search for two open courses in either math, data science/statistic, or programming/computer science.
     Provide links (min 2) to online course material (open, free access).
-3.  create a github account, and fork this repository for your website
+3. Create a github account, and fork the repository https://github.com/gkappler/MathDataScienceProgramming for your website.